kendrick1win/kendrick1win/README.md

 ## 🚀 Kendrick Lwin 👋

 # I am a Computer Science student studying at the Royal Holloway University of London.
 I am interested in software engineering and artificial intelligence.
 I enjoy building software projects to get better at coding and software engineering.
-I am passionate on how technology can positively impact our world.
+I am passionate about how technology can positively impact our world.
 I hope to build software that can help people and solve real world problems!

 <h3>LinkedIn Profile</h3>
 <a href="https://www.linkedin.com/in/kendrick-lwin/"><img width="75px" alt="LinkedIn" title="LinkedIn" src="https://i.imgur.com/PXyIkWx.png"/></a>